urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

 ```

 ### c. handle duplicate
-`handle-duplicate` inserts extra alternative variations where they already exist.
+Inserts extra alternative variations where they already exist.
 for example `a -> b`, `a -> c` and `a -> d`.

 ```